Clad3815/ai-function-helper/README.md

   - `description`: A description of the function's purpose.
   - `funcReturn`: The expected return type of the custom function.
   - `functionName`: (optional): The name of the custom Python function to use.
 It's help to give context to the AI model.
 Default is `custom_function`.
+  - `tools`: (optional): An array of helper functions to be used within the main function.
   - `promptVars` : (optional): A dictionary of variables to be used in the prompt.
 It's will replace the variable name by the variable value in the prompt.
 Format: `${variableName}`.
 Default is `{}`.
   - `showDebug` (optional): If set to true, debug information will be printed to the console.
 Default is `false`.
   - `current_date_time` (optional): The current date and time.
 Default is `new Date().toISOString()`.
 This is used to let's the AI model know the current date and time.